marciv/georges/README.md

 Then in the LP:

-- Include master-headerV4(In Futur master-headerV2) in the index.php
+- Include master-header in the index.php
 - Include in the js/general.js where the form is sent a custom event see below

 ```
-let event = new CustomEvent('form-sended', {
+let event = new CustomEvent('form-sended');
-bubbles: true,
-cancelable: false
-});

 document.dispatchEvent(event);
 ```